flab-yehyafarhat/Reading-Group/Privacy/README.md

 Experiments on real datasets show that our algorithm outperforms DP-SGD and simple combinations of DP-SGD with existing PDP mechanisms in terms of model performance and efficiency due to its embedded sampling mechanism.

+# Can Copyright be Reduced to Privacy?
+There is an increasing concern that generative AI models may produce outputs that are remarkably similar to the copyrighted input content on which they are trained.
+This worry has escalated as the quality and complexity of generative models have immensely improved, and the availability of large datasets containing copyrighted material has increased.
+Researchers are actively exploring strategies to mitigate the risk of producing infringing samples, and a recent line of work suggests to employ techniques such as differential privacy and other forms of algorithmic stability to safeguard copyrighted content.
+In this work, we examine the question whether algorithmic stability techniques such as differential privacy are suitable to ensure the responsible use of generative models without inadvertently violating copyright laws.
+We argue that there are fundamental differences between privacy and copyright that should not be overlooked.
+In particular we highlight that although algorithmic stability may be perceived as a practical tool to detect copying, it does not necessarily equate to copyright protection.
+Therefore, if it is adopted as standard for copyright infringement, it may undermine copyright law intended purposes.